mukkelmaus/Flox/docs/simple-self-hosting-guide.md

 ### The application won't start

-- Check logs with: `sudo journalctl -u onetask.service -n 50`
+- Check logs with: `sudo journalctl -u floxari.service -n 50`
 - Make sure the database is running: `sudo systemctl status postgresql`
 - Verify your .env file has the correct settings

 ### Can't connect to the application

-- Check if the service is running: `sudo systemctl status onetask`
+- Check if the service is running: `sudo systemctl status floxari`
 - Check if port 5000 is blocked by a firewall: `sudo ufw status`
 - If using a firewall, allow the port: `sudo ufw allow 80/tcp`